A Unification of Weighted and Unweighted Particle Filters: Applications

 Applying Fubini’s theorem to the integral form of SDE above would suffice for deriving $d\mathbb{E}[W_t^2]$.
 However, the presence of $W_t^2$, which multiplies functions of $S_t$, as well as $dY_t$, which in turn depends on the hidden process $X_t$, make the analysis of $d\mathbb{E}[W_t^2]$ complicated.
 It is interesting to note that studying $d\log(W_t)$ does not have the first issue because it no longer involves $W_t$ explicitly.
 Observe that by Itô's formula

-To overcome the second issue, it turns out that if we use the fact that the innovation process is a Brownian motion, we will get a more useful formula as follows:
+To overcome the second issue, it turns out that if we use the fact that the innovation process is a BM, we will get a more useful formula as follows.

-\begin{proposition} Consider the filtering problem \cref{eq:hidden}-\cref{eq:observation}.
+\begin{proposition} Consider the filtering problem \cref{eq:hidden}--\cref{eq:observation}.
 Let $(S_t, W_t)$ be a pair process such that $W_t$ solves the SDE \cref{eq:HPF_dW} under the assumptions \ref{asmp:initial}, \ref{asmp:BM}, and \ref{asmp:functions_W} while $S_t$ is a progressively measurable process with respect to $\mathcal{F}^B_t \vee \mathcal{F}^Y_t \vee \sigma(S_0)$.
 Suppose that $h(X_{\cdot},\cdot) \in \mathbb{L}^1(0,t)$ and $\mathbb{E}[W_t^2],\mathbb{E}[|\log W_t|] < \infty$ for all $t\geq 0$.
 Then

 \end{proposition}